microsoft/TypeScript-Website/README.md

 A template for generating a new playground plugin which you can use via `npm init playground-plugin [name]`

+## Handbook Epub

+Generates an epub file from the handbook files.
+You can try downloading it at http://www.staging-typescript.org/assets/typescript-handbook-beta.epub

 ## Community Meta

 Generates contributions JSON metadata on who edited handbook pages